harding/old-docs-history-bitcoin.org/en/developer-guide.md

 Bitcoind maintains a list of peers to connect to on startup.
 When a bitcoind node is started for the first time, it must be bootstrapped to the network.
 This is done automatically today in Bitcoin Core by a short list of trusted DNS seeds.
 The option `-dnsseed` can be set to define this behavior, though the default is `1`.
 DNS requests return a list of IP addresses that can be connected to.
 From there, the client can start connecting the Bitcoin network.

-Alternatively, bootstrapping can be done by using the option `-seednode=<ip>`, allowing the user to predefine who to peer with, then disconnect after building a peer list.
-Alternatively, starting bitcoind with `-connect=<ip>` disallows the node from connecting to any peers except those specified.
+Alternatively, bootstrapping can be done by using the option `-seednode=<ip>`, allowing the user to predefine who to seed server to connect to, then disconnect after building a peer list.
+Another method is starting bitcoind with `-connect=<ip>` which disallows the node from connecting to any peers except those specified.
 Lastly, the argument `-addnode=<ip>` simply allows the user to add a single node to his peer list.

 After bootstrapping, nodes send out a `addr` message containing their own IP to peers.
-Each peer of that node then forwards this message to a couple of their own peers, to expand the possible pool of connections.
+Each peer of that node then forwards this message to a couple of their own peers to expand the possible pool of connections.

-To see which peers one is connected with and associated data, simply call `bitcoind getpeerinfo`.
+To see which peers one is connected with and associated data, simply call `getpeerinfo` from bitcoind.

 {% endautocrossref %}